HB

 And the Winner is...

-After doing another presentation to the design team on my wireframe component library findings and showcasing several example designs using each, we decided to move forward with InVision Form.
-There were advantages and disadvantages of each library, but after carefully considering Form’s number of components & templates, professional look & feel, and price, we felt it was the best choice for our shop.
+After doing another presentation to the design team on my wireframe UI Kit findings and showcasing several example designs using each, we decided to move forward with InVision Form.
+There were advantages and disadvantages of each kit, but after carefully considering Form’s number of components & templates, professional look & feel, and price, we felt it was the best choice for our shop.

-It's important to understand that a Figma library is primarily a vector-based component library for design teams.
+It's important to understand that a Figma UI Kit is a vector-based component library for design teams.
 IT IS NOT A COMPLETE DESIGN SYSTEM SOLUTION.
-While these libraries offer development specifications accessible through Figma's "inspect" feature, they lack the actual coded components themselves.
+While these kits offer development specifications accessible through Figma's "inspect" feature, they lack the actual coded components themselves.
 To bridge this gap between the two, we will need to create a coded component library for prototyping and implement the ability for it to use "design tokens".
 I'll explain this process in more detail later.

 Figma Configuration

-Now that we knew what we wanted for a vector-based component library, it was time to set it all up.
+Now that we knew what we wanted for a UI Kit, it was time to set it all up.
 This ended up being a little more complicated than I initial thought as the import process, component flexibility, and the library selection was more limiting and broken than expected.
-These issues would need resolving before we could share out a globally library to all our designers.
+These issues would need resolving before we could share out a global UI Kit to all our designers.

 Component Flexibility

-Even as initially setup in Sketch, the InVision Form library components by default were not flexible.
+Even as initially setup in Sketch, the InVision Form kit by default was not flexible.
 On resize or manipulation of any of the components, they would break.
 Throw in additional import issues and bugs when we converted everything to Figma, and there was quite a bit of fixing and rework that needed to be done.

 fixed broken FIGMA components